7. Additional Literature Examples

 Gain spectra showing gain due to photoelastic effect, gain due to moving boundary effect, and total gain.

-This example, in simo-lit_10-Wolff-OptExpress-2014.py and simo-lit_10a-Wolff-OptExpress-2014.py, by C. Wolff and collaborators examines backward SBS in the mid-infrared using germanium as the core material in a rectangular waveguide with a silicon nitride cladding.
+This example, in sim-lit_10-Wolff-OptExpress-2014.py and sim-lit_10a-Wolff-OptExpress-2014.py, by C. Wolff and collaborators examines backward SBS in the mid-infrared using germanium as the core material in a rectangular waveguide with a silicon nitride cladding.

 The second of these two files illustrates the rotation of the core material from the [100] orientation to the [110] orientation.
 The second file prints out the full elastic properties of the germanium material in both orientations which are seen to match the values in the paper by Wolff et al.